JOYUJEONG/Coursera_Deep_Learning/Structuring Machine Learning Projects/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

 - [ ] Train : 3,333,334 Dev : 3,333,333 Test : 3,333,333

-#### 5.After setting up your train/dev/test sets, the City Council comes across another 1,000,000 images, called the “citizens’ data”.
+#### 5. After setting up your train/dev/test sets, the City Council comes across another 1,000,000 images, called the “citizens’ data”.
 Apparently the citizens of Peacetopia are so scared of birds that they volunteered to take pictures of the sky and label them, thus contributing these additional 1,000,000 images.
 These images are different from the distribution of images the City Council had originally given you, but you think it could help your algorithm.

 - [ ] True
 - [x] False